 Johnson, Eric.
 Nazi Terror: The Gestapo, Jews, and Ordinary Germans.
 New York: Basic Books, 1999.

 Wistrich, Robert S. Hitler and the Holocaust.
 New York: Modern Library, 2001.

-Provide students with the handout, Analyzing Primary Source Documents, and use the Who, What, When, Where, Why, How method to talk students through analysis of the excerpt from BBC correspondent Patrick Gordon-Walker concerning his experience at Belsen Concentration Camp.
+Provide students with the Irma Grese and Deception: Analyzing Primary Source Documents handout and use the Who, What, When, Where, Why, How method to talk students through analysis of the excerpt from BBC correspondent Patrick Gordon-Walker concerning his experience at Belsen Concentration Camp.